danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions3.md

 **Explanation:**
 When using a JDBC source connector to copy data from a database table to a Kafka topic, the number of tasks created by the connector is not directly related to the number of columns in the table.

-By default, a JDBC source connector creates only one task per table, regardless of the number of columns.
+- B. default, a JDBC source connector creates only one task per table, regardless of the number of columns.
 Each task reads data from the entire table and writes it to the Kafka topic.

 The number of tasks can be controlled by the `max.tasks` configuration property of the connector.
 However, even if `max.tasks` is set to a value greater than 1, the JDBC connector will still create only one task per table.